 Available Minors Outside the College of Liberal Arts

-Accountancy, Business Administration, Computer Science, Criminal Justice, Education, Engineering, Entrepreneurship, Geology, Intelligence & Security Studies, Journalism, Law Studies, Manufacturing, Recreation Administration
+Accountancy, Applied Gerontology, Business Administration, Communication Sci. & Disorders, Computer Science, Criminal Justice, Data Science, Education, Engineering, Entrepreneurship, Geology, Global Security Studies, Higher Education, Hospitality Management, Intelligence & Security Studies, Journalism, Law Studies, Manufacturing, Marketing, Recreation Administration, Recreational Therapy

 Emma Willoughby (minors in biological science, mathematics, psychology ’13)